AdamSwenson/voteomatic/README.md

 ## WHATIS

-The Voteomatic helps academic senates and other deliberative bodies do their work.
+The Voteomatic helps faculty / academic senates and other deliberative bodies do their work.

 Watch a demo here: https://www.youtube.com/watch?v=JY6gaY3ArQE